ttu/ttu.github.io/_posts/2023-2-20-servers-handling-requests.md

 ---
 layout: post
-title: How server handle multiple requests at the same time (Python, WSGI, Gunicorn)
+title: How do servers handle multiple requests simultaneously (Python, WSGI, Gunicorn)?
-excerpt: Understanding how different servers work.
+excerpt: Understanding how different servers handle simultaneous requests.
 ---
-Different servers handle requests differently by utlizing threads or processes.
-Some examples:
+Servers can handle requests in different ways, utilizing threads or processes.
+Some examples include:

-- Server use a single thread to serve all request
+- Servers that use a single thread to serve all requests
-- Server assigns a thread for each request
+- Servers that assign a thread for each request
-- Server runs in a single process
+- Servers that run in a single process
-- Server runs in a multiple processes
+- Servers that run in multiple processes
-- Multiple instances of server are running
+- Multiple instances of the server can be deployed simultaneously

-Good thing to remember from threads is that creating, assigning and switching threads is slow → In some cases using __less__ threads is __faster__.
+Good thing to remember about threads is that creating, assigning and switching threads is slow → In some cases using __fewer__ threads can result in __better__ performance.

 __Node.js server handling requests with a single thread__